 Don’t Forget to Plan Ahead

 Just because you’re going to wander in a city doesn’t mean that your pre-trip preparation can’t come in handy.
-When looking through those “best of” lists (insert plug for our Maps and Blog!), you’ll find patterns of which neighborhoods are worth visiting based on your interests.
+When looking through those “best of” lists (insert plug for my City Guides), you’ll find patterns of which neighborhoods are worth visiting based on your interests.
 All you need to do is plop yourself in those neighborhoods and let your feet do the work.
 Figure out which sights you want to check out, write down the streets, and use your physical map to navigate.

 You’re ready to book your trip to hit the streets!
 At this point, all you need to do is pick a direction and see where your feet take you.
 Listen to the sounds of a strange and foreign city.
 Go to a coffee shop.
 Talk to the barista and see if they have any recommendations for the area.
 Go outside of your comfort zone.
 Get lost.
 The goal is to invite a little randomness into your trip.